-2. Numerical method
+2. Numerical Method

 We perform soft particle molecular dynamics simulations of discs in two dimensions.
 The model of contact includes a linear restoring force in the normal direction of the impact and a tangential force providing static friction.
-The complete details of the simulation protocol are carefully described in [6].
-The values used for the parameters of the force model are: the frictional coefficient ($\mu = 0.5$), the elastic constant ($k_n = 10^5$), a dissipative coefficient proportional to the relative normal velocity $\gamma_n = 150$, and the corresponding ones for the tangential component ($k_s = \frac{2}{7}k_n$ and $\gamma_s = 300$) with an integration time step $\delta = 10^{-4}\tau$.
+The complete details of the simulation protocol are carefully described in [Arévalo et al., 2006].
+The values used for the parameters of the force model are: the frictional coefficient ($\mu = 0.5$), the elastic constant ($k_n =$ 10^{5}), a dissipative coefficient $\gamma_n = 150$, and the corresponding ones for the tangential component $(k_s = (2/7)k_n \text{ and } \gamma_s = 300)$ with an integration time step $\delta = 10^{-4}\tau$.
 The stiffness constants k are measured in units of mg/d, the damping constants γ in $m\sqrt{g/d}$ and time in $\sqrt{d/g}$.
 Here, m, d and g stand, respectively, for the mass of the discs, the diameter of the discs and the acceleration of gravity.

-A typical simulation starts by randomly placing the discs in a wide horizontal area such that no one of them is in contact with any other and the packing fraction is around 0.1.
+A typical simulation starts by randomly placing the discs in a wide horizontal area such that none of them is in contact with any other and the packing fraction is around 0.1.
 Discs are given random velocities drawn from a gaussian distribution.
 Four walls made up with the same grains that constitute the bulk compress the system until a certain predefined threshold of force is attained.
-It is important to note that due to the dissipative nature of the interactions the final kinetic energy is vanishing small.
-The final configuration obtained is saved in order to be carefully analysed.
+It is important to note that due to the dissipative nature of the interactions, the final kinetic energy is vanishingly small.
+The final configuration obtained is saved in order to be carefully analyzed.
 This configuration is named a "jammed state" by the granular community and essentially corresponds to a metastable equilibrium state compatible with the history of the configuration.

 We run simulations under several different conditions to check the variation of the results with the number of grains, polydispersity, friction coefficient, maximum applied pressure and geometry of the compression cell.
-Let us call sample A that obtained with a bidisperse mixture of discs, 15% with radii d and the rest with radii 7/9d and parameter values as given above; sample B has the same properties than A but the disks are monodisperse with radius d; sample C is bidisperse as A but the friction coefficient is $\mu=0.25$; sample D is the same as C but the final pressure is increased a 50%; finally, sample E is the same as A but the boundary conditions are circular instead of square.
+Let us call sample A that obtained with a bidisperse mixture of discs, 15\% with radii d and the rest with radii 7/9d and parameter values as given above; sample B has the same properties as A but the disks are monodisperse with radius d; sample C is bidisperse as A but the friction coefficient is $\mu = 0.25$; sample D is the same as C but the final pressure is increased by 50%; finally, sample E is the same as A but the boundary conditions are circular instead of square.
 For samples A and B we run simulations with 512, 1024 and 2048 discs, for samples C, D and E only with 2048 since, as will be shown, no significant dependence on system size is found.
 In order to attain good statistics we perform 20 independent simulations for each sample and average the results.

-3. Contact network as a complex network
+3. Contact Network as a Complex Network